 They built Saint Mary’s Basilica during the 14th century, and it is a fine example of Gothic architecture.
 It was named a UNESCO World Heritage Site in 1978.
 Every hour on the hour, a trumpeter sounds a tune called the Hejnał mariacki from the tallest tower.
 They play it four times, facing each of the cardinal-directions.
 It is a tradition that dates back hundreds of years.
 The interior of the basilica is beautiful.

-In 2010, a funeral for President Lech Kaczyński and his wife took place here after the plane they were travelling in crashed in Smolensk, Russia, killing them both and several members of their political party.
+In 2010, the funeral for President Lech Kaczyński and his wife took place here after the plane they were travelling in crashed in Smolensk, Russia, killing them both and several members of their political party.
 They were then laid to rest in the crypt of Wawel Cathedral.

 THE CLOTH HALL